Parents often wonder if their kids are too young (or too old) to go to Disney World.

-If you’re worried about your kids remembering the trip, then you may want to wait until they’re at least 5 or 6 years old to visit.
-A 5-year-old be able to remember a Disney trip when they’re older, but children under 5 probably won’t remember much.
+If you’re worried about your kids remembering the trip, you may want to wait until they’re at least 5 or 6 years old to visit.
+Of course, a 5-year-old will be able to remember a Disney trip when they’re older.
+Still, children under 5 probably won’t remember much.

-My first Disney trip was when I was about 8 and I do remember it (ok, not every detail but I do remember bits and pieces).
-Alway takes lots of pictures because these visual reminders will help your kids to keep the memories alive.
+My first Disney trip was when I was about 8, and I do remember it (ok, not every detail, but I do remember bits and pieces).
+Always take lots of pictures because these visual reminders will help your kids to keep the memories alive.

 Even if no one remembers a thing, you will still have a blast living in the moment!

 Plan on taking breaks during the day and rent or bring a Disney-approved stroller.
-I’d also recommend packing snacks, a water bottle, and come prepared with a plan (itinerary).
-Disney allows you to bring food into the parks and you can even get groceries delivered to your Disney hotel room.
+I’d also recommend packing snacks and a water bottle and coming prepared with a plan (itinerary).
+Disney allows you to bring food into the parks, and you can even get groceries delivered to your Disney hotel room.